-TO: Chair and Directors File No: 0580 27

-SUBJECT: Electoral Area F: Sole Source Contract Award for the 2022 Salmon Run

-Marketing Campaign

-DESCRIPTION: Report from Stephanie Goodey, Tourism Marketing Coordinator, dated agreement with CESK Creative for assistance in implementing Shuswap Tourism's 2022 Salmon Run Marketing Campaign Media Spend in the amount of \$15,000 plus applicable taxes, this 22nd day of September,
+то: Chair and Directors File No: 0580 27 SUBJECT: Electoral Area F: Sole Source Contract Award for the 2022 Salmon Run Marketing Campaign DESCRIPTION: Report from Stephanie Goodey, Tourism Marketing Coordinator, dated September 2, 2022.
+RECOMMENDATION: THAT: the Board empower the authorized signatories to enter into an agreement with CESK Creative for assistance in implementing Shuswap Tourism's 2022 Salmon Run Marketing Campaign Media Spend in the amount of \$15,000 plus applicable taxes, this 22 nd day of September, 2022.